DoriXon55/Image_Processing/README.md

-# Image Processing - Laboratory Project
+# Image Processing - Laboratory

 ## Description
 This repository contains implementations of various image processing techniques using OpenCV library.
 The project was developed as part of university laboratory coursework in Image Processing.